SteelSeries/gamesense-sdk/doc/api/json-handlers-color.md

 }
 ```

-For details on the `bitmap` visualization mode, see the page [JSON handlers for full-keyboard lighting effects][json-handlers-full-keyboard] below.
+For details on the `bitmap` visualization mode, see the page [JSON handlers for full-keyboard lighting effects][json-handlers-full-keyboard].

 ## Dynamic color via context data ##

 The handler mode `context-color` can be used to entirely avoid pre-calculation and pull the color to display directly from the data sent with the event.
-Using this handler type requires you to specify the `context-frame-key` key for the handler.
-This value corresponds to the string key in the context frame that contains a color value specified according to the _static-color-definition_ schema above.
+Using this handler type requires you to specify a string value in the `context-frame-key` key for the handler.
+The string is treated as a key in the object sent in the `frame` key in the event payload, if specified.
+For this handler type, the value of the key in the event data must be a color value specified according to the _static-color-definition_ schema above.
 For instructions on sending contex data with events, see [Event context data][event-context-data].

 For example: